- Prospective Students

 - Current Students

 The certificate program in IBHPC is an interactive web-based learning experience.
 Participants connect from their home or work computer.
-Each course is a mix of web-based live interactive lectures, self-paced podcasts, and self-paced web modules.
+Each course is a mix of web-based live interactive lectures and pre-recorded self-paced lectures.
 During all live sessions, participants will have instant access to faculty in real time for comments, questions, and discussions.

 Participants require access to high-speed Internet and a computer with a camera and microphone.
 You do not need special skills to participate successfully in a distance-learning environment.
 We will provide detailed, user-friendly instructions and technical support.
 We have found user-friendly webcams with microphones for as low as $25.00.

 The IBHPC instructional team is an interdisciplinary group of professionals committed to promoting and establishing integrated, culturally-responsive, and recovery-oriented systems of care.
 The instructional roster reflects expertise from many disciplines, including social work, nursing, psychology, and medicine, and is comprised of front-line clinical staff operating in real-world integrated health environments as well as nationally recognized scholars and academicians.